tylertitsworth/5th-age-srd/Classes/Barbarian.md

 At 5th level, you gain an additional barbarian class talent.
 Choose one of these champion-tier talents or take another adventurer-tier talent.

+### Awaken the Fury

+Once per battle, when you enter Barbarian Rage, you can engage a nearby enemy and make a melee attack as a free action.

+#### Champion Feat

+Also gain 5 times the escalation die in temporary hit points, and 10 times at 8th level.

+#### Epic Feat

+If you hit with the melee attack granted by this talent, deal 10 times the escalation die in ongoing damage.

+### Bellowing Charge

+One battle per day, you can move to engage a far away enemy and make a melee attack against them.
+Enemies between you and your target may still attempt to intercept you, however.

+#### Champion Feat

+Add the escalation die to your AC and PD until the start of your next turn.
+This bonus takes effect after you declare you are using Bellowing Charge, immediately before you move.

+#### Epic Feat

+You can now use Bellowing Charge once per battle.
+Enemies must succeed on a normal save (11+) to intercept you when you charge.

+### Blood-Soaked Resurgence

+The first time you are reduced to zero hit points in a battle, you can immediately spend a recovery to heal.
+If you use this talent while raging, deal three times your level in psychic damage to each enemy you are engaged with.

+#### Champion Feat

+After using this talent, deal 1d12, 2d12 at 8th level, extra psychic damage when you hit with a melee attack, until the end of the battle.

+#### Epic Feat

+Heal additional hit points equal to 20 x the escalation die with the recovery.

 ### Natural Will

 One battle per day as a quick action, you gain a +2 bonus to your Mental Defense until the end of the battle.